StefanKoell/stefankoell.github.io/content/blog/2025/09/06/more-mica/index.md

 ### Monitor System's Accent Color Changes

-The factory class also has a method which sets up and event handler when the OS color values have changed:
+The factory class also has a method which sets up an event handler when the OS color values have changed:

 ```csharp {linenos=table}
 public void StartSystemAccentColorWatcher()